 Exploration for high grade graphite, gold and nickel.

-IMX Resources Limited is an Australian-based exploration company, listed on the Australian Securities Exchange and Toronto Stock Exchange, with exploration projects located in Tanzania, East Africa.
+IMX Resources Limited is an Australian-based minerals exploration and development company, listed on the Australian Securities Exchange and Toronto Stock Exchange, with projects located in Tanzania, East Africa.

 Chilalo Graphite Project

-At Chilalo, a 3,810m reverse circulation drilling program that was conducted during the December Quarter 2014 intersected high-grade graphite.
-The assays are from seven holes, where drilling returned a number of near-surface intersections including:
+The identification of the Shimba deposit followed a 3,810m reverse circulation (RC) drilling program that was conducted during the December Quarter 2014 that intersected high-grade graphite.
+Assays from 13 holes, returned a number of high-grade, near-surface intersections including:

 • Hole NRC14-140: 24m @ 11.7% TGC from 28m, including 14m @ 14.9% TGC; • Hole NRC14-149: 15m @ 11.9% TGC from 58m, including 10m @ 13.7% TGC;• Hole NRC14-150: 18m @ 12.7% TGC from 16m, including 14m @ 14.6% TGC;• Hole NRC14-154: 16m @ 11.7% TGC from 18m, including 6m @ 13.5% TGC; • Hole NRC14-155: 18m @ 11.8% TGC from 56m, including 8m @ 14.3% TGC;• Hole NRC14-156: 14m @ 13.0% TGC from 0m; and• Hole NRC14-157: 32m @ 11.4% TGC from 18m, including 14m @ 14.3% TGC.

 At Kishugu, exceptional gold in soil anomalies represent an outstanding exploration opportunity.
 Results of soil sampling have identified an extensive, coherent, gold-in-soil anomaly measuring 600m by 5.5km, with peak gold values of 904ppb Au, 793ppb Au and 437ppb Au.
-Drilling is expected to commence in April-May 2015 following the end of the wet season.
+Drilling is expected to commence later in 2015, following the end of the completion of additional exploration to refine drill targets.

 Ntaka Hill Nickel Project